SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 }
 ```

-> Note: The Backend API call to authenticate this "OAuth2 identity" will receive some tokens (from the 3rd party provider) that should include an email address \[claim\] that identifies the actual person to the system.
+> Note: The Backend API call to authenticate this "OAuth2 identity" will receive some tokens (from the 3rd party provider) that should include an email address [claim] that identifies the actual person to the system.
 However, some OAuth2 providers today do not include that email address claim in the returned tokens, and in those cases the parson cannot be identified.
 Instead, their email address can be included in the above request (as `Username`) which can be available in the first steps of the "OAuth Authorization Flow".

 ![SSO Authentication](../images/Authentication-SSO.png)

-> Note: you will also need to include CSRF protection in these requests, like all others coming from a JS app.
+> Note: you will also need to include CSRF protection in these requests, like all others coming from a JS App.

 A successful response from either of these requests will yield the following body,